-Have you got somewhere in the world that it is just your determination to visit one day?
+Have you got a place in the world that is just your determination to visit one day?

 “But just let us be tourists for a day or two and then after that, we’re all yours and we’ll more than happily sink into your Istanbul life and fall in love with it.”